ahmedbil/Data-Analysis-Pipline-Dependency-Implementation/README.md

-# Data Analysis/Pipline Dependency Implementation
+# Data Analysis & Pipline Dependency
 To Run my Samples
 - Please download the DataRole1.zip file
 - The cleanup_label python code inside of the zip folder will require python.